Learning Outcomes

 Introduction

 Planning law in England and Wales is built around the concept of 'development'.
 Whether planning permission is required for a particular activity depends on whether it falls within the statutory definition of development.
 However, not all physical works or changes of use are classed as development.
 This article explains which activities are excluded from the definition, their legal effect, and the practical consequences for property transactions.
+It also clarifies common areas of confusion, such as the difference between activities that are not development and development that benefits from permitted development rights.

 Key Term: development